ONE-YEAR LIMITED WARRANTY ON UNFINISHED DOORS

 - Exterior doors used in a commercial application

-- Discoloration or rusting of decorative metal accents (clavos, grills, strap hinges, etc.)
+- Discoloration or rusting of decorative metal accents (clavos, grilles, strap hinges, etc.)

 - Expansion or contraction due to varying environmental conditions, such as temperature and humidity